Megha2405/Exp-3/README.md

 # SRS (Procedure):
 Create the following diagrams in StarUML:

-◉ Use Case Diagram
+Use Case Diagram

-◉ Class Diagram
+Class Diagram

-◉ Activity Diagram
+Activity Diagram

-◉ Package Diagram
+Package Diagram

-◉ Communication Diagram
+Communication Diagram

-◉ Sequence Diagram
+Sequence Diagram

+Login: User logs into the system.

+Check Availability: User selects the number of passengers and checks seat availability.

+If Not Available, the process stops here.

+Enter Details: User provides the required details for all passengers.

+Make Payment: User selects a payment method and attempts payment.

+If Payment Failed, the process stops here.

+Generate Ticket: Upon successful payment, the system generates and issues the ticket.

 # DIAGRAMS:
 # Use Case Diagram: